BuddyX

 Photo sharing is one of the most engaging things a community can do, but posting into someone else’s app means renting both the gallery and the audience.
 If images are central to what you are building, owning the space is worth it.

-WordPress with MediaVerse gives you the uploads and galleries, and the BuddyX community layer adds the profiles, reactions, and activity that turn a gallery into a media community.
-Pick your focus, decide public or private, seed the first galleries, and you have a photo sharing site that is genuinely yours.
+WordPress with MediaVerse (or MediaPress) gives you the uploads and galleries.
+The BuddyX theme and BuddyPress add the profiles, reactions, and activity feed that turn a gallery into a media community.
+Pair it with offloaded storage on R2, a WebP optimization plugin, and basic moderation, and you have a photo sharing site that scales with the community rather than against it.

 Frequently asked questions